IZ-f-AI-ss3/Neural-Networks-for-Options-Pricing/README.md

 ## For 1 November :
 The last aspect, which is another personal contribution, involves the use of 'spno' (I'll explain it in detail later, and I may write a technical paper about it if I find the time).
 It focuses on improving the convergence of this model by reducing the number of parameters and requiring fewer epochs per training step.
+The idea behind it, is all the functions we are looking for have to be L2 .
+- Stay tuned  ;)